Why Sunday School?

 Searchers: Room 231/East Wing

-Adults, couples and singles, 60+, who support each other with prayer, enjoy singing, and follow the United Methodist Adult Bible Studies Series.
-Click here for more information.
-Contact: Bill Neu at firstname.lastname@example.org.
+Adults, couples and singles, 60+, who support each other with prayer, enjoy singing and follow the United Methodist Adult Bible Studies Series.
+Contact: Bill Neu at email@example.com.

 Visions: Room 334, East Wing.